-Haskell performance degrades significantly with the addition of cores.
-We suspect this reflect internal contention exposed by multiple processors accessing the Haskell runtime in parallel.
+Haskell performance degrades with the addition of cores.
+We suspect this reflects internal contention exposed by multiple processors accessing the Haskell runtime in parallel.

-The plot in Figure 11 shows the time taken for 1024 circulations of 64 concurrent tokens as the number of processor cores is increased.
-With the exception of POSIX threads, all the implementations show decreased performance with increasing numbers of cores.
+The plot in Figure 13 shows the time taken for 1024 circulations of 64 concurrent tokens as the number of processor cores is increased.
+With the exception of POSIX threads and POSIX threads-based Java, all the implementations show decreased performance with increasing numbers of cores.
 This reflects the fact that, for user processes, communicating between processor cores is more expensive than simulated communication on the same core.
 As the number of concurrent processes increases, they are scheduled on to separate cores, increasing the communication costs.
+In particular, the NUMA aspects of the system beyond four cores show up as a significant degradation of performance.